 At the heart of Ipswich's £70 million Waterfront development, DanceEast's Jerwood DanceHouse is the new regional hothouse for dance performance and participation.
 With some of the best dance facilities in Europe.
 Celebrate the rich variety of the arts growing in Ipswich today by taking in a show at one of four theatres boasting national and international reputations including: the New Wolsey Theatre, the Corn Exchange, the Regent Theatre, and the Sir John Mills Theatre.

-Linger in quayside restaurants and pavement cafes such as Bistro on the Quay overlooking the subtle lights from the boat-studded marina.
+Linger in quayside restaurants and pavement cafes such as Bistro on the Quay overlooking the subtle lights from the boat-studded marina or take afternoon tea at Arlingtons Brasserie, in the Grade 11 listed building that was the old Ipswich Museum in Museum Street.

 For unlimited bus travel around Ipswich to get to all the attractions, buy a PLUSBUS ticket with your train ticket (at station or online).
 For details about Ipswich PLUSBUS click here.